BAL-Looping Framework Glossary

 Search templates are one of the brain’s most basic survival tools – a constant, automatic way of picking out what matters most in a flood of sensory input.
 They work without conscious effort, running in the background to filter and prioritize things according to their relevance to the individual.

-See also: Dreams as Constructions, The Naïve Archaeologist Principle, Placing Oneself into the World, Proxy Configuration
+See also: The Naïve Archaeologist, Placing Oneself into the World, Proxy Configuration

 One-Step-Back Strategy

 This does not settle the question of whether a soul exists.
-Kepler and Newton explained planetary motion in terms of natural laws without invoking God’s direct hand, yet in their time this was not taken as a denial of God’s existence.
-In a similar way, the BAL–Looping framework explains perception, recollection, and imagination in terms of natural brain processes.
+Kepler and Newton explained planetary motion in terms of natural laws without invoking God’s direct hand, yet this was in no wise taken as a denial of God’s existence.
+In a similar way, the BAL-looping framework explains perception, recollection, and imagination in terms of natural brain processes.
 If there is a soul, it is not needed for these explanations – and its existence would be a matter for a different kind of inquiry.

 The claim is simple: we can account for subjective experience without invoking a soul.
 Whether or not a soul exists lies outside the scope of the framework.